rstacruz/monk-shake/README.md

 See more info in [monkrb.com](http://www.morkrb.com).

+**NOTE:** This is NOT an official replacement for Monk, nor is it supported or endorsed by Citrusbyte.

 ### What is it?

  * Monk lets you start a Sinatra project painlessly with everything set